cn0047/stash/ed/db/neo4j/README.md

 Bloom - graph exploration app.

 Node - represents entity.
+Dense node - node with huge number of relationships.
 Label - describes the domain `:user :suspended`.
 Relationship - connects two nodes, it always have a direction.
 Properties - key/value pairs used to add qualities to nodes and relationships.